 - 1/4 cup solid coconut oil, not melted

 - 1/3 cup creamy salted peanut butter

 - 8 mini peanut butter cups*, sliced in half (plus more for dough, if desired)

 - Preheat oven to 350°F and line a cookie sheet with parchment paper or silicone baking mat.
 In a large bowl, whisk together almond flour, oat flour, baking soda, and salt.

 - Add coconut oil, coconut sugar, peanut butter, vanilla extract, and milk.
 Cream together using a hand mixer or a stand mixer until dough comes together into large, moist crumbles that easily form a dough.
 At this point, you can fold in a few chopped pb cups or a handful of chocolate chips.

-- Use a cookie scoop to form dough into round balls, using about 1 1/2 tbsp of dough each.
-Place on cookie sheet and press a pb cup half into each cookie.
+- Use a cookie scoop to form dough into round balls, using about 2 tbsp of dough each.
+Place on cookie sheet two inches apart and press a pb cup half into each cookie.
 Top with flaky salt, if desired.

 - Bake for 11-12 minutes.
 Let cookies cool for 10 minutes before devouring.
-Store at room temperature in an air tight container for up to a week.
+Store at room temperature for up to 4 days in an air tight container.

 *I used Whole Foods’ brand of mini pb cups and they held up well in the oven.
 To guarantee they don’t melt, you can slice and freeze them beforehand.